psaikido/hugle.uk/content/hk/finger-writing/intro.md

   alt: "bed, lappy, mirror & me"
 ---

-These pieces were ostly written from 2019.
+These pieces were mostly written from 2019.
 I couldn't think of a title at the beginning so I was just chucking them into a directory I called 'bucket'.
 Eventually it morphed into 'finger writing' from one of the pieces.
 This was prompted by the fact that I couldn't find a satisfying image to go with